 Electrical and electronic equipment is rated for operation at a specific voltage.
-Voltage sags, swells, and transients can cause trouble with industrial controls as well as equipment such as computers.
-Overvoltage surges are generally more damaging to equipment than sags and undervoltage, but both can harm industrial equipment and cause outages, failures and other power quality problems.
+Voltage dips, swells and transients can cause trouble with industrial controls as well as equipment such as computers.
+Surges are generally more damaging to equipment than dips, but both can harm industrial equipment and cause outages, failures and other power quality problems.

-Voltage dips (also known as “sags”) are a reduction of voltage of 10 % or more below normal or recommended usage that last a minute or less, such as a 120 voltage outlet dropping to 90 volts.
-Like the hair dryer causing the living room lights to dim, voltage dips have a ripple effect across equipment.
+Voltage dips (also known as “sags”) are a reduction of voltage of 10% or more below normal or recommended usage, such as a 120-voltage outlet dropping to 90 volts.
+Voltage dips can have a ripple effect across multiple pieces of equipment, such as a hair dryer used in one room causing the lights in another room to dim.
 They can result from large motors being turned ON, to temporary short circuits in utility power lines.
-Undervoltage is a dip that lasts longer than a minute and can be caused by overloaded transformers, undersized conductors or brownouts.
+Undervoltage is a dip that lasts longer than a minute and can be caused by overloaded transformers or undersized conductors.

 What are voltage swells?

-Voltage swells are the opposite of dips and describe surges in voltage of 10 % or more above normal or recommended usage that last a minute or less.
+Voltage swells are the opposite of dips and describe surges in voltage of 10% or more above normal or recommended usage.
 They can cause problems with machinery and overall power quality in a plant.
 Swells can occur when a large load (such as a large motor) is turned OFF and voltage on the power line increases for a short period of time.
-Overvoltage is a swell that lasts longer than a minute, sometimes caused when loads are near the beginning of a power distribution system, or if taps on a transformer are set improperly.
+Overvoltage is a swell that lasts longer than a minute, sometimes caused when loads are near the beginning of a power distribution system, if taps on a transformer are set improperly, or when renewable energy sources like solar panels are connected to the network.

 Characteristics of a voltage swell.